maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, Rinkiny covered the following topics:

-- Basics of growth functions
+- Basics of growth functions.
-- Quasi-isometric embedding of groups
+- Quasi-isometric embedding of groups.
-- Briefing on the end of UDGRP presentation topics
+- Briefing on the end of UDGRP presentation topics.

 **Lecture Notes**: [Download](https://github.com/maltreanungkur/web/raw/main/documents/GGT_Lec8.pdf)<br>